Weak KAM theory in higher-dimensional holonomic measure flows: Characterization of minimizable La gran gians

 \end{coro}

-\begin{proof} Form a convex combination of all the the associated holonomic measures $\mu_{\gamma_i}$ using a probability measure supported throughout $I$.
-Apply Theorem \ref{thm:coarse} to obtain forms $\{\omega_j\}_{j=1}^\infty\subset\Omega^{n-1}$ as in the statement of that result, and then apply also Lemma \ref{lem:arzelaascoli} to obtain a subsequence of the forms $\omega_j$ converging to a Lipschitz form. \end{proof}
+\begin{proof} Form a convex combination of all the the associated holonomic measures $\mu_{\gamma_\alpha}$ using a probability measure supported throughout $I$.
+Apply Theorem \ref{thm:coarse} to obtain forms $\{\omega_j\}_{j=1}^\infty\subset\Omega^{n-1}$ as in the statement of that result, and then apply also Lemma \ref{lem:arzelaascoli} to obtain a subsequence of the forms $\omega_j$ converging to a Lipschitz differential form $\omega$ that corresponds to $u$ as statement of the corollary. \end{proof}

-\begin{lem}[Arzel\`a--Ascoli for sections of a vector bundle] Let $\alpha_1,\alpha_2,\dots$ be a sequence of smooth, uniformly bounded as sections of a vector bundle $F\to M$ on the compact manifold |$M$, and assume that their derivatives $d\alpha_1,d\alpha_2,\dots$ are also uniformly bounded.
+\begin{lem}[Arzel\`a--Ascoli for sections of a vector bundle] Let $\alpha_1,\alpha_2,\dots$ be a sequence of smooth, uniformly bounded as sections of a vector bundle $F\to M$ on the compact manifold $M$, and assume that their derivatives $d\alpha_1,d\alpha_2,\dots$ are also uniformly bounded.
 Then there is a subsequence $\{i_j\}_{j=1}^\infty\subset\N$ such that the sequence $\alpha_{i_1},\alpha_{i_2},\dots$ converges uniformly to a Lipschitz section $\alpha$ of $F$. \end{lem} \begin{proof} Take a finite set of sections $\beta_1,\beta_2,\dots,\beta_N$ of $F$ such that, for each $x\in M$, the set $\{\beta_1(x),\dots,\beta_N(x)\}$ is a basis for the fiber of $F$ at $x$.
 Express each $\alpha_i$ as $\alpha_i(x)=\sum_{j=1}^N\phi_i^j(x)\beta_N$, for some smooth functions $\phi_i^j$.
 Note that the uniform boundedness of $d\alpha_i$ implies the uniform boundedness of the derivatives $d\phi_i^j$.
 Apply the classical Arzel\`a--Ascoli result for Lipschitz functions to the sequences $\{\phi_i^j\}_{i=1}^\infty$, $j=1,\dots,N$, successively so as to obtain a subsequence for which all $N$ sequences converge simultaneously to Lipschitz functions $\phi^j$, which gives the statement of the lemma with $\alpha(x)=\sum_{j=1}^N\phi^j(x)\beta_j$. \end{proof}